PabloLION/whisper-note/README.md

 ## Dev

+Most of this should be converted to GitHub Issues when published.

 - Trying to use [result](https://pypi.org/project/result/) to handle error, not sure how it feels.
 - The idea is to build something to substitute Otter to take notes.
-  - Maybe add [textual](https://github.com/Textualize/textual) as a front end?
   - Check speech recognition
+  - UI: start/end, args, export to PDF/TXT/..., clean transcription, etc.
+  - Maybe add [textual](https://github.com/Textualize/textual) as a front end
+  - Run model by user speech input
+  - Try small and fast English only model

 ## Special thanks